Rinrodan/HanaBustillos.com/content/blog/Matthew_11_Navigating.md

 date: 2023-09-01
 draft: false
 description: "Explore the feelings of resentment that often accompany the transition to motherhood and why it’s essential to address them openly."
-tags: ["matthew", “sacrifice”,  “Motherhood”, "Christian Parenting", "Navigating Motherhood"]
+tags: [ "Matthew", "Sacrifice",  "Motherhood", "Christian Parenting", "Navigating Motherhood" ]
 thumbnail: /images/matthewElevenResentment.webp
 thumbDescription: A barefoot woman in a dress standing outside looking detatched
 thumbAttributionText: Photo by sergio souza